 This is a huge reason why the discourse around civility is so mind-numbing (even if I think a version of it is desirable- read my ‘Civility’ post if you care what I think about that).
 What most people mean by civility is decorum: if Tanden’s confirmation is nipped in the bud, it will be because Joe Manchin was upset by her mean Tweets.
 Being a catty troll on social media will stop you from holding office but openly fantasizing about colonial piracy will not.

 If you live in America, ask yourself if this is really a nation you feel good about being a part of.
 We revile bad manners on Twitter more than war crimes.
 If that seems whiny/hyperbolic, then where does this lead eventually?
 Just a few decades ago wasn’t there a hugely popular counter-culture movement galvanized by moral outrage over our invasion of Vietnam in the sixties?
 Wow.
 Just wow.
 And to think, these days if you scream bloody murder over illegal, offesnive wars you’ll be lucky if getting told to shut the fuck up is all that happens to you.
 Ask Chelsea Manning about that one.
-If you do comissions for a high-profile news outlet like the Guardian, you might loose that comission if you criticize a fashionable, above-board arms deal.
+If you do comissions for a high-profile news outlet like the Guardian, you might lose that comission if you criticize a fashionable, above-board arms deal.
 While the cash stimulus for COVID relief gets shaved down.

 Oh and escalating death and disaster because of climate change?
 Remember back in 2018 when the WMO said we had about ten years to get that under control before we can’t?
 That was three years ago.
 Tick-tock, tick-tock.
 That pesky problem that gets laughed out of the room if anyone brings up anything decisive and effectual, like a Green New Deal?
 Does the military industrial complex get to go on spending billions every year while alternative energy is always slapped down by people asking how we’re gonna pay for it?
 The invisible elephant in the room loves money.
 This even carries over into deficit-hawkery.
 Whenever a 15 dollar minimum wage, green energy, police reform, universal basic income or Medicare for all gets brought up, conservatives and blue dogs love to invoke the deficit.
 It’s almost like there’s a huge, voracious, cancer-like growth that that keeps wasting billions of dollars.
 Every damn year.
 People insist on money for goods and services so maybe that could do the motivational heavy-lifting that regard for life and limb can no longer accomplish.
 If the depth of trauma we inflict across the globe doesn’t get under your skin then maybe somebody could think of the money.
 Maybe if we saved more of it we could do something about the looming floods, hurricanes and our non-functioning healthcare system.
 You know, bringing us full-circle back to the value of human life and limb.